ScilifelabDataCentre/DbShare/README.md

 - Create a view.
 - Display the rows of a view.
 - Display the schema of a view.
-- List the visualizations of a table.
+- List the visualizations of a view.
 - Delete a view.
 - Clone a view.
 - Download a view as CSV file.
+- Fetch data in CSV or JSON format.

 ## Indexes